alstr/todo-to-issue-action/README.md

 - The source repository (where your code/TODOs are)
 - The target repository (where issues will be created)

-## How It Works

-### First Run
-When you first add this action to a repository with existing TODOs:
-- With `fetch-depth: 0`, the action has access to full git history
-- It compares against an empty tree to treat all files as "new"
-- **All existing TODOs** in your codebase will be converted to issues

-### Subsequent Runs
-- Only processes TODOs that were added, modified, or removed in the current push
-- Updates existing issues when TODOs are modified
-- Closes issues when TODOs are removed (if `CLOSE_ISSUES` is enabled)

 ## Examples

 ### Same Repository (Simple)